Valuation Details

 Margin of Safety (MoS)

 If Intrinsic Value is ₹1000 and Market Price is ₹700, you have a 30% MoS.
-This provides a cushion against calculation errors.
+This protects against errors in the long-term SIP model projections.

 Buy Opportunity